humzak711/Web-Login-System/README.md

 - This is meant to be used as a template to build complete web servers by already having a secure login and sign-up page which prevent;
  Security vulnerabilities, users having the same username or email associated with their stored credentials, and users having weak credentials

 - feel free to implement any new features!
-Just make a pull request and I will take a look at the code, if it is to a high standard it will be accepted
+Just make a pull request and I will take a look at the code, if it is to a high standard it will be accepted, also let me know if theres any ways which I can improve my code to make it more efficient, im always looking for ways to imrpove!

 to install flask, run pip3 install flask on your terminal

 IMPORTANT